 When you stop driving and park Model 3 in low lighting conditions, exterior lights temporarily remain illuminated.
 They automatically turn off after one minute or when you lock Model 3 whichever comes first.

 To turn this feature on and off, touch .
 When Headlights After Exit is off, the headlights turn off immediately when you engage Park and open a door.

 High Beam Headlights

-Use the high beam headlight button on the left side of the steering yoke (or steering wheel) to control the headlights:
+Use the high beam headlight button on the left side of the steering wheel to control the headlights: